madrus/mdocs/docs/powershell/vscode.md

+!!!
+WARNING ""

+    This article describes the new version of PowerShell, `PowerShell Core v6.0`, which is a new generation of Powershell.
+It is cross-platform and at the moment implements only the most important functionality.
+Unfortunately, it has no modules to manage IIS.

 ## Recommended Prerequisites

 To effectively debug `PowerShell` in `Visual Studio Code` you might consider to carry out the following steps: